govhack-science/govhack-science.github.io/_drafts/2015-05-06-imos-portal.md

 title: IMOS Portal
 ---

-The IMOS portal is a gateway to all the marine data available from universities, DSTO, CSIRO and the IMOS system itself.
+The IMarine Observation System portal is a gateway to all the marine data available from universities, DSTO, CSIRO and the IMOS system itself.

 # How do I get my hands on some data?